lighthouse-labs/gitbook-node-chat-tutorial/content/part2/express.md

 So a bunch of new code and syntax was just introduced there.
 Let's attempt to break it down.

 The first few lines are just loading external modules.
-We then tell the Express app to server all static content from the `'client'` folder.
+We then tell the Express app to server all static content from the `client` folder.

 When all the setup work is done, we then tell the server to listen in on a certain port and IP address.